mlabedzki/npcpp/README.md

 print(out[10**7-1])
 ```

-by default after compiling once, the cpp file may be recompiled using the same call
+by default after compiling once, the cpp file may be recompiled using the same call,
 if there is a need to delete the dll file or stop using it after it is connected to python then without closing the console it can be done as:

 ``` Python